Rajiv Rai

+Career

+Rai started his career as an assistant for his father Gulshan Rai's distribution and productions.

-He made his debut as a director with the 1985 action film Yudh.
-He went on to write and direct several hit films in the action and thriller genres: Tridev (1989), Vishwatma (1992), Mohra (1994), and Gupt (1997).
+He eventually made his debut as a director with the 1985 hit action film Yudh.
+He went on to write and direct several super-hit films in the action and thriller genres: Tridev (1989), Vishwatma (1992), Mohra (1994), and Gupt (1997).
 His films are also notable for their hit music composed by Kalyanji-Anandji (in Tridev) and Viju Shah in all his subsequent films.
+After a four-year hiatus from the Bollywood industry, he returned to directing by introducing Arjun Rampal with his comeback venture Pyaar Ishq Aur Mohabbat (2001).
+This was an attempt by Rai at directing a romantic drama, a change from his previous action films.
+The film failed at the box office and Rai returned to the action genre with his next film Asambhav (2004), again starring Arjun Rampal, which also failed to do well.
+Shortly after the release of Asambhav, his father died at the age of 80 of a prolonged illness.

+Following a sabbatical of two decades, Rai announced his return to direction in 2022 with a production titled Zora.